jbrucker/guessing-game/README.md

 ## Assigning Event Handlers Programmatically (using Java Code)

 You can add event handlers to UI components using Java code, instead of setting them in the FXML form.
-This localizes the event handler logic in the controller (instead of coupling between controller and the fxml form).
+This localizes the event handler logic in the controller class (instead of coupling between controller and the fxml form).

 Each UI component has methods for adding event handlers.
 Since we want to specify an event handler to button1 for the "ActionEvent" type, use the `setOnAction` method.
 In GameController you can write: